ironmeld/builder-hex0/README.md

 cat /dev/hda4 | internalshell
 ```

-The internal shell supports two commands:
+The internal shell supports two build-in commands:
 * src: create source file from stdin.
 * hex0: compile hex0 file to binary file.

 The internal shell will also execute any file that has previously been written (by hex0).
+Note that the internal shell only supports parsing exactly one argument that it will pass to the command.
+(This is enough to support executing a new shell and passing it the name of a shell script to run.)

 ### The src command